History of Homeless Youth Alliance

 • “Some other places try to shove beliefs down our throats, and we have to lie to them about our lives.
 You guys don’t do that.
 We can be honest with you.”

-These testimonials are heartening, but we are mindful of the fact that youth in the Haight are now suffering without a stable indoor place to decompress, take a shower, eat a hot meal, and have a confidential session with a case manager or therapist without having to do so in a public space (park bench or café) or a borrowed office space.
+These testimonials are heartening, but we are mindful of the fact that youth in the Haight are now suffering without a stable indoor place to decompress, take a shower, eat a hot meal, and have a confidential session with a case manager or therapist without having to do so in a public space like a park bench or café.
 And that’s why we’ve been fighting and striving to secure a new indoor location for our drop-in center in the Haight.